DCC-EX/dcc-ex.github.io/docs/reference/software/command-summary-consolidated.rst

 Controlling the EX-CommandStation
 =================================

-Power management
+Power Management
 ----------------

-Also see `System Information`_ for retrieve command station power information:
+Also see `System Information`_ for retrieve command station power information.

 |hr-dashed|

-``<onOff [track]>`` - **Turns power on and off to the MAIN and PROG tracks together or independently.
-Also allows joining the MAIN and PROG tracks together.**
+``<onOff [track]>`` - **Turns power on and off to the MAIN and PROG tracks together or independently.**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Also allows joining the MAIN and PROG tracks together.

   *Parameters:* |BR|
   |_| > **onOff:** one of |BR|